-Who is responsible for providing services under each QUM Support category;

-- What is planned for each QUM Support category; and - The funding amount for each negotiated QUM Support category.
+- Who is responsible for providing services under each QUM Support category; - What is planned for each QUM Support category; and - The funding amount for each negotiated QUM Support category.

-Where funding is to be used for patient transport activities, this should be based on the Australian Tax Office's rate per kilometre travelled and appropriately documented.
-In the Work Plan Patient Transport section, it will reflect the Australian Tax Office rate per kilometre in line with current financial year.
-This is updated annually, on the 30 June.
-Refer to the ATO website for the Centre per kilometre method rate for each financial year: <a href="Maintenancements-central-cent
+Where funding is to be used for patient transport activities, this should be based on the ATO's rate per km travelled and appropriately documented.
+In the Work Plan Patient Transport section, it will reflect the ATO rate per km in line with current financial year.
+This is updated annually, on 30 June.
+Refer to the ATO website for the Cents per km method rate for each financial year: Cents per kilometre method | Australian Taxation Office (ato.gov.au)